timholy/ProgressMeter.jl/README.md

 using Distributed
 using ProgressMeter

-@showprogress 1 "Computing..." for i in 1:50
+@showprogress dt=1 desc="Computing..." for i in 1:50
     sleep(0.1)
 end